godsgood33/point-tracker/README.txt

 = 1.2 =
 * More bug fixes
 * Fixed incompatibility with plugins that have a save_post hook

+= 1.3 =
+* Changed shortcode to [challenge] instead of [challenge_page]
+* Added "chal" parameter to shortcode to allow for creating custom pages
+* Bug fixes

+= 1.3.1 =
+* Set the challenge end date to be no earlier than the start date (can't end before you start)
+* Fixed bug in showing challenge list

 == Upgrade Notice ==